Uninen/docker-images/README.md

 - Non-root `duser` user added (homet at `/home/duser/`)
 - Python-related environment variables and paths set
 - Python built with PGO + Link-Time-Optimization flags
-- Based on Debian 12 (bookwork) base image
+- Based on Debian 12 (bookworm) base image

 See [sripts/](scripts/) for details of the actual preinstalled packages.